 The expression he was able to convey had been honed by studying the old Masters of European art and also Giovanni Battista Piranesi (1720-1778) an Italian architect, designer and engraver of approximately 2000 views of the eternal city whose fantasies were about breathing ‘the ancient air’.

-The show at the National Gallery of Australia in Canberra will culminate with some of his most powerful seascapes, including the work A disaster at sea c.1835 depicting the notorious wreck of a convict ship bound for New South Wales, in which all the women and children aboard drowned.
+His work culminates with some of his most powerful seascapes.
+A disaster at sea c.1835 depicts the notorious wreck of a convict ship bound for New South Wales, in which all the women and children aboard drowned.